Colley-K/Time_series_forecasting/README.md

 >Use the past year of data for the most accurate way model the future
 >

-PROBLEM 2.
-The data was representing complete random walk processess with zero correlation to the past.
+**PROBLEM 2:** The data was representing complete random walk processess with zero correlation to the past.
 >
 >**Solution**
 >